jfjlaros/spreadscript/README.md

 # SpreadScript: Use a spreadsheet as a function
-This project provides a way to use spreadsheets from the command line or from Python programs.
+This program provides a way to use spreadsheets from the command line or from Python programs.
+In this way, spreadsheets can be used in automated data analysis processes.

 The inputs and outputs are defined by two tables in a new sheet named "Interface".
 SpreadScript will read the input variables from column `B` and the